 The credit card balance is paid in full once a month.
 The executive director matches charges with receipts before requesting payment of the monthly credit card statement.

+The treasurer reviews each charge on the credit card statement and the associated invoice.

 Staff keep time sheets, with hours charged to specific sources of funding, primarily the Community Engagement and Innovation Fund grants with the City.
 Time sheets cover the pay period of the 1st-15th, and the 16th-31st.
 Time sheets must be signed by an officer before a paycheck can be requested.